Please note: AABB reserves the right to make further updates to this program.

 - Discuss the risks posed to patients by bacteria in platelet components.

-- Appreciate the various technologies that can help to detect bacterial contamination of platelet concentrates.
+- Appreciate the various technologies that can mitigate bacterial contamination of platelet concentrates.

-- Identify current regulatory guidance regarding the implementation of technologies intended to limit the exposure of transfusion recipients to platelets contaminated with platelets.
+- Identify draft regulatory guidance regarding the implementation of technologies intended to limit the exposure of transfusion recipients to platelets contaminated with bacteria.